 This KB article relates to PaperCut MF, the edition of PaperCut that implements copier control.
-But Find-Me printing can be implemented using PaperCut NG and release station software.

 This article is intended to complement our Find-Me printing section in the manual.
 Itís important to understanding the concept of Find-Me printing before setting up a Find-Me environment.